meetmeonlinefree/meetmeonlinefree/README.md

 📝 INSTRUCTIONS FOR CUSTOMIZATION ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-1. REPLACE ALL OCCURRENCES OF "nekruzismatov" WITH YOUR GITHUB USERNAME
+1. REPLACE ALL OCCURRENCES OF "nekruzSADRIDDNZODA" WITH YOUR GITHUB USERNAME
-2. REPLACE EMAIL: nekruz.ismatov@example.com → YOUR EMAIL
+2. REPLACE EMAIL: nekruz.SADRIDDNZODA@example.com → YOUR EMAIL
-3. REPLACE WEBSITE: nekruzismatov.com → YOUR WEBSITE
+3. REPLACE WEBSITE: nekruzSADRIDDNZODA.com → YOUR WEBSITE
 4. REPLACE GOOGLE SCHOLAR ID: YOUR_ID → YOUR ACTUAL ID
 5. REPLACE ORCID: 0000-0000-0000-0000 → YOUR ORCID
-6. REPLACE LINKEDIN: nekruzismatov → YOUR LINKEDIN USERNAME
+6. REPLACE LINKEDIN: nekruzSADRIDDNZODA → YOUR LINKEDIN USERNAME
 7. REPLACE SPOTIFY ID IN SPOTIFY WIDGET (SECTION 22)
 8. REPLACE WAKATIME USERNAME (SECTION 23)
 9. ADD YOUR OWN PROJECT REPOSITORIES (SECTION 12)